Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Idalia's public transport analysis shows nine active stops operating within the area, all of which are bus services.
-These stops are covered by three different routes that collectively facilitate 165 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located 357 meters from their nearest stop.
+Transport analysis shows nine active stops operating in Idalia, consisting of bus services.
+These are served by three routes, offering 165 weekly passenger trips combined.
+Transport accessibility is rated good, with residents typically located 357 meters from the nearest stop.

-On average, service frequency across all routes amounts to 23 trips per day, equating to approximately 18 weekly trips per individual stop.
+Service frequency averages 23 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport